 If there are issues with cash flow, you’re a month behind in fixing them.
 The faster you close the books, the more value accounting can bring in to identify patterns in spending and potential cash flow optimization opportunities.

 It cannot be overstated how important real-time visibility impacts cash flow analysis and management.
-Real-time metrics mean that you can model scenarios and immediately see the impact on your net burn and runway.
+Real-time metrics mean that you can do up-to-date financial modeling and immediately see the impact on your net burn and runway.
 It leads to more accurate analysis, which pushes toward better insights and decisions.

 Cash flow analysis serves as your foundation for any forecasting.
 When you apply real-time visibility to your cash flow metrics, you make cash flow easier to predict through certain business plans.
 What if you were to run with your aggressive headcount plan instead of the conservative scale — how would that impact your runway?
 Does that mean you need to raise a new round sooner than expected?
 By tuning in deeper to the present, the future feels more immediate and possible to scale successfully toward.

 There’s a big difference between bookings and sales revenue/collections.
 Bookings may be on an annual basis, as the customer commits to buying the service or product through a contract.
 Revenue and collections, however, are what accounting considers the money on the books.
 For example, if a client signs on for a $45,000 contract, the company recognizes $3,750 in monthly revenue.

 Any delays in your collections process will inevitably hurt cash flow.
 So how can you get better at cash collection?
 Start with visibility.
 Create an effective AR aging report, so you know when invoices went to customers and how long they’ve been outstanding, and track other accounts receivable KPIs like Days Sales Outstanding.
 This visibility will help the accounting and accounts receivable (AR) team get more proactive about hunting customers down for payment, which improves cash flow in the process.

 Strengthen Your Cash Balance with More Strategic Insights